kamiljsokolowski/dotfiles/README.md

 Installing TMUX plugins
 -----------------------

-Simply hit `prefix + I` when inside an active tmux session and all the plugins will be installed in to `~/.tmux/plugins`.
+Hit `prefix + I` when inside an active tmux session and all the plugins will be installed in to `~/.tmux/plugins`.

 Vim Powerline plugin setup